-Defense attorneys had focused on fighting the felony burglary charge, arguing that the jumpers' activities didn't fit the legal definition of an offense that involves being in a building illegally with the intention of committing another crime.
+Defense attorneys had focused on fighting the burglary charge, arguing the jumpers' activities didn't fit the legal definition of an offense that involves being in a building illegally with the intention of committing another crime.